Something Weird (film): Plot

 In the final scene, Jordan is with Ellen in his parked car making the moves on her.
 Ellen responds to his advances by kissing him in return.
 But just like with Mitchell earlier, she suddenly transforms into the ugly witch hag.
 In horror, Jordan runs out of the car and flees from the grotesque Ellen/Hag.
 Jordon unwittingly runs head-on into a fire flare at an excavation site and falls to the ground with part of his face horribly burned.
 The hag approaches him and offers to heal his injuries and restore his scared face with magic if he agrees to become her lover.
 Jordan agrees... and the vicious cycle is to continue all over again.

+Reception

+Peter Laws wrote in Fortean Times: "Something Weird is a bizarre delight that really earns its title."